ndberry/DNS_Exfil_Tool/README.md

 # DNS_Exfil_Tool
 PoC for DefCon DemoLabs

-Writen by Cory Schwartz
+Writen by Cory Schwartz and Nolan Berry
-Concepts by Nolan Berry